 A big phreatic eruption was captured by the Ovsicori camera at the crater - I just wish OVSICORI could afford a higher definition camera :-).
 Also the light was poor - this one went off around 5:45pm.
 Another big one went off October 13th - remarkable fast and explosive burying the camera in debris and mud for days.

 TAKE YOUR OWN GUIDE ON YOUR FIRST DAY

 A day trip to Poas Volcano and La Paz Waterfall Gardens is a great way to start your trip to Costa Rica.
 We can bring up a driver to your breakfast table who can either be just a driver or be a guide.
 They will be English speaking.
-Have an early breakfast around 7:30am and depart for the volcano (if you want to leave earlier we'd be happy to make a breakfast to go - just ask us the night before).

 If Poas is clouded over you can check with the gate and come back later (for example after La Paz).
 After Poas you can drive another 30 minutes around the crater to La Paz - recommended though slightly "disneyesque".
 We do like the hummingbirds, the walk through the different waterfalls and the butterfly garden is second to none.

 If you have Type A tendencies you may be able to fit in the last tour of Doka Coffee at 3 or 3:30pm - interesting and very informative coffee tour.